Learning Disability Today

 Supporting professionals working in learning disability and autism services

-Proportion of autistic people in employment has stagnated for past decade at 16%, figures reveal
+Employment for autistic people has stagnated in past decade at 16%

 A survey of more than 2,000 autistic adults – or people responding on their behalf – included in a report from the National Autistic Society (NAS), also found that only 32% are in some kind of paid work – full or part-time – compared to 47% of disabled people and 80% of non-disabled people.
 Yet 77% who are unemployed say they want to work.
 Meanwhile, 4 in 10 say they’ve never worked.